realpython/materials/chatgpt-mentor/README.md

 # ChatGPT: Your Personal Python Coding Mentor

-This repository holds the code used in the Real Python [ChatGPT: Your Personal Python Coding Mentor](https://realpython.com/chatgpt-coding-mentor-python/) tutorial and a few additional files.
+This repository holds the code used in the Real Python [ChatGPT: Your Personal Python Coding Mentor](https://realpython.com/chatgpt-coding-mentor-python/) tutorial, along with a few additional files.

 ## Run the Scripts